sejin1031/1-tim/README.md

 Finally, We debugging our code and modifying app's design according to our taste.

-p.s. - Our project team mebmers love ilmi dakgalbi that located in front of Hanyang University at Ansan Campus so much.
+p.s. - Our project team mebmers love ilmi dakgalbi which located in front of Hanyang University at Ansan Campus so much.
 But We can't use name ilmi directly, So we slight modify name ilmi to LILME.
 Isn't awesome name?